4 children killed after guard sets fire at day care center in Brazil

 According to CNN affiliate TV Record the four children who died were between ages four and six.
 The day care center was in Janauba, in the southeastern state of Minas Gerais.

-Police spokesman Major Gracielle Rodrigues told CNN a teacher was in a critical condition in hospital, while fifteen others had also been injured in the fire, including some children.
+Police spokesman Major Gracielle Rodrigues told CNN a teacher was in a critical condition in hospital, while state media said 20 others had also been injured in the fire, including some children.

 Rodrigues confirmed the man who was believed to have started the fire died shortly after being taken to hospital.